 2. No-Slide Hangers

-Stop clothes made of slippery materials from sliding off hangers with this trick.
-Use two small stick-on felt pads on either side of the hanger to keep straps in place.
+Stop clothes made of slippery materials like silk from sliding off hangers with this quick storage trick.
+Place a small stick-on felt pad on either side of a hanger to keep straps in place.
 You can find them at home improvement stores; they're meant to go on the bottom of chairs to prevent floor scratches.

 3. Puff Up Purses

-Don't let purses collapse into a crumpled ball!
-Stuff your bags with tissue paper so they keep their shape in storage.
-The next time you pull them out, they'll look good as new.
+Don't let large purses collapse into a crumpled ball!
+Stuff your bags with tissue paper when not in use for the season so they keep their shape in storage.
+The next time you pull them out, they'll look as good as new.

 4. Stand Tall

 Frustrated with tall boots constantly flopping over when you put them away?
-Over time, leaving them like that can create unsightly folds in the leather.
+Over time, allowing them to fold over can create unsightly dents in the leather.
 Here's a solution: Cut pool noodles to size and insert them in the shoes to keep them standing upright.

 5. Garments on the Go

-For a DIY garment bag in a jiffy, just cut a slit in the closed end of an old pillowcase.
-Slide it over a hanger, and you're done!
+For a DIY garment bag in a jiffy, cut just a slit in the middle of the closed end of an old pillowcase.
+Slide it over a hanger, pulling the hook through the hole, and you're done!